KipRirby/Fastfetch-Pokemon-Rice/README.md

 Under the logo section you can replace the Source with any pokemon from pokeget.
 To find any and all pokeget pokemon and commands please go to https://github.com/talwat/pokeget-rs

-!!!
-THIS IS NOT MY FINAL CONFIG PLEASE BE WELCOME TO FORK FOR COOLER STUFF !!!